sdiehl/write-you-a-haskell/000_introduction.md

 * Modeling and verifying theorems in mathematics and logic.
 * Preventing data races and deadlocks in concurrent systems.

-Type systems can never capture all possible behavior of the program.
-Although more sophisticated type systems are increasingly able to model a large space of behavior and is one of the most exciting areas of modern computer science research.
+Even though type systems will never be able to capture all aspects of a program, more sophisticated type systems are increasingly able to model a large space of program behavior.
+They are one of the most exciting areas of modern computer science research.
 Put most bluntly, **static types let you be dumb** and offload the checking that you would otherwise have to do in your head to a system that can do the reasoning for you and work with you to interactively build your program.